 Did Miranda Lambert’s BF Evan Felker Go Back To His Wife?
 See Her Cryptic Post Confusing Fans

 Is there trouble in paradise for Miranda Lambert and Evan Felker?
-Evan’s estranged wife Staci posted an Instagram that seemingly suggest they are back together weeks after he filed a motion to expedite their divorce!
+Evan’s estranged wife posted an Instagram that seemingly suggest they are back together weeks after he filed a motion to expedite their divorce!

 Ever since Miranda Lambert’s romance with Turnpike Troubadours singer Evan Felker became public, his soon-to-be ex-wife Staci has been extremely vocal about their relationship.
 From claims he “trashed” her in their divorce papers, to Evan’s recent filing to end their marriage as quick as possible, it’s clear things between the two are not good.
 However, Staci took to Instagram on June 14 to send a special shoutout to her hubby leaving everyone, including us, extremely perplexed.
 “The awkward coincidence phoning in on his big night.
 Hi baby.
 This is the wine I was served which is sorta perfect such is life. #evanfelker,” Staci captioned a post of a wine bottle with the letters “E” and “S” written across it, of course for Evan and Staci.
 Take a look at the post below.